 - WP101 video tutorials right in your WordPress admin area

 - Dedicated WordPress support from your home country

 While GoDaddy Pro WordPress Hosting is geared towards designers & developers, their smallest package is still very affordable for small business owners managing just one site.
 I highly recommend the Pro plans over any of the basic plans mentioned above (basic, deluxe, ultimate).

 |Backups||90 days||90 days||90 days||90 days|

 |Get Hosting →|

-Pro 1 is great for a single site, and small business owners that want a powerful platform, but don’t have time to manage it themselves.
+Pro 5 & 10 are great for smaller businesses & freelancers who want a powerful platform, but don’t have much time to manage it themselves.

-Pro 10 and 25 are great for web designers & agencies who manage multiple small to medium-sized WordPress sites.
+Pro 25 & 50 are great for bigger agencies who manage many small to medium-sized WordPress sites.